 If you are following my earlier posts you must have seen that I am keeping an eye on web page test results to evaluate my website speed.
-I am already done with setting up an effective CDN and leveraging browser cache.

-Here I am to improve the time to first byte which is really important to reduce server response time.
+Here I am to improve the time to the first byte which is really important to reduce server response time.

-Before we proceed to boost time to first byte we must know what is it and why TTFB is so important.
+Before we proceed to boost time to the first byte we must know what is it and why TTFB is so important.

-WHAT IS TIME TO FIRST BYTE (TTFB)
+WHAT IS THE TIME TO THE FIRST BYTE (TTFB)